 Q. Can you tell us about any upcoming new Goldfield & Banks fragrances or other exciting projects?

 A. I shouldn’t say too much, but I can say that we are launching Sunset Hour, a perfume currently exclusive to Australia, all around the world in February next year.
-We are creating some new perfumes right now, including a new addition to the Botanical Series [Silky Woods is the first in the series] featuring a pure, locally-harvested lavender from Tasmania, but you’ll have to wait a while for these new perfumes.
+We are creating some new perfumes right now, including a new addition to the Botanical Series.
+Silky Woods is the first in the series, and the new addition is Purple Suede, featuring a pure, locally-harvested lavender from Tasmania, but you’ll have to wait a while for these new perfumes.